Added to Saved items

 This typically lasts between one and three years.
 The pain and stiffness gradually go and movement gradually returns to normal, or near normal.

 Frozen shoulder symptoms often interfere with everyday tasks such as driving, dressing, or sleeping.
-Even scratching your back, or putting your hand in a rear pocket, may become impossible.
+Even scratching the back, or putting the hand in a rear pocket, may become impossible.
 Work may be affected in some cases.

 There is wide variation in the severity and length of symptoms.
-Untreated, on average the symptoms last 2-3 years in total before going.
+Untreated, on average the symptoms last between 2 and 3 years in total before going.
 In some cases, it is much less than this.
 In a minority of cases, symptoms last for several years.

 Do you need a physiotherapist?